gulfiliz/gulfiliz.github.io/_posts/2025-03-10-erotapokriseis-iii.md

 **9) Q:** You celebrate the flaneur and "purposeless presence," yet you've confessed you can't sit idle for twenty seconds and that boş durma is a curse.
 Aren't you more American than you'd like to admit?

-**A:** Ah, I can be neither American nor flaneur.
+**A:** Ah, Filizko can be neither American nor flaneur.
 I'm always in the metaxy!

 ---